-This may be the first time you feel the full weight of an important life decision on your shoulders.
+This may be the first time you feel the full weight of an important life decision.
 When choosing an undergraduate degree, you were likely to have consulted your parents, teachers and guidance counsellors and relied heavily on their information and advice.
 Now that you are graduating, the ball is very much in your court and the options are much wider and less structured.

 It’s time to make your own decisions and take responsibility for the consequences.
 This is an important step in becoming a mature, independent adult.
 You will still consult others, but it’s better for you if the decision is your own - especially if the decision has long-term consequences.